GeoNode/documentation/basic/settings/index.rst

     Allows to specify which backgrounds MapStore should use.
 The parameter ``visibility`` for a layer, specifies which one is the default one.

-    A sample configuration using the Bing background witouhg OpenStreetMap, could be the following one:
+    A sample configuration using the Bing background tihout OpenStreetMap, could be the following one:

     .. code-block:: python